bbauska/meta-react-basics/README.md

 -   Reflect on this course\'s content and on the learning path that lies ahead.

-<h2>4.
-Before you learn React</h2>
+# 04. Before you learn React

 Do you know the fundamentals of HTML, CSS and JavaScript?
 Perhaps you learned about these technologies from another course.
 Either way, a quick summary will be useful so let\'s explore some fundamental HTML, CSS and JavaScript principles and practices.

-In this reading, let's take a practical approach, and revisit some of the development techniques you\'ll need to be comfortable with before learning React.
+In this section (04), let's take a practical approach, and revisit some of the development techniques you\'ll need to be comfortable with before learning React.

 To get the most out of this course on React basics, you should first understand the fundamental methods and concepts of JavaScript.
 Otherwise, you may feel like you're a child learning to run before you can walk.

 React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
-It lets you compose complex UIs from small and isolated pieces of code called "components".
+It lets you compose complex UIs from small and isolated pieces of code called "**components**".

-React apps are built using modern JavaScript features, which are commonly known as ES6.
-Developers use React to develop Singe Page Applications.
+React apps are built using modern JavaScript features, which are commonly known as **ES6**.
+Developers use React to develop Single Page Applications.
 And you can also develop mobile applications with React Native.